 4. Faster Closings As a general rule, everyone involved in a holiday real estate transaction wants to complete the transaction before the year ends.
 Buyers want to settle in their new homes (and if sellers are relocating, they want to settle in before the holidays as well).
 Lenders want to include the loan on the current year's books.
 Real estate agents and brokers want to include their commission on the current year's income.
 Motivated parties should make the closing process go as smoothly as possible but do your part by having all the required paperwork in order.

 5. Better Interest Rates Interest rates are still near historical lows.
-The average rate on a 30-year fixed mortgage has been under 4% for the majority of the last five months, and, as of this writing, interest rates are slowly sinking as we enter the holiday season, after peaking at 4.86% in October.
+While the average rate on a 30-year fixed mortgage has been rising throughout 2018, it is still under 5%.
+As of this writing, interest rates are slowly sinking as we enter the holiday season, after peaking at 4.86% in October.
 Online calculators are available to show you how much you can save over the life of a mortgage with even a slight decrease in interest rates.
 You may be surprised at the savings.
 Remember that your credit score will impact your mortgage rate, keep you from qualifying for one.
 You can check your credit score and read your credit report for free within minutes by joining MoneyTips.

 6. Motivated Agents Lower activity in the housing market means that real estate agents are dealing with fewer clients.
 They have more time to devote to your situation, and, with fewer sales commissions available, they may be just a bit more motivated to bring your purchase to completion.

 7. Related Seasonal Sales Need new furniture or other items for your new home?
 Plenty of seasonal clearance sales will be available to help you apply a personal touch but be careful not to spend yourself into unrecoverable debt.